 All that said, when finding your perfect spot to elope in Utah, we recommend getting together with your partner and narrowing down which types of landscapes speak to the two of you.
 Do you want to elope in the Rocky Mountains?
 Or maybe you like the vibe of Utah’s desert landscapes?
 Share these elopement location preferences with your photographer and they can help guide you in the right direction.
 We chat a bit more in detail out this in our Ultimate Elopement Planning Checklist, which covers the elopement process from beginning to end, whether you’re eloping in Utah or anywhere else in the US.

 When it comes to eloping in Utah, whether you’re eloping in one of Utah’s 5 national parks or in a state park, you’ll probably need to get an elopement permit.
 With national parks, it’s pretty much a guaranteed necessity.
 With other Utah elopement locations, check in with a ranger.
 They’ll be able to point you in the right direction on whether your Utah elopement requires one.

-Utah is one of our favorite states, so naturally we have a few locations that we absolutely LOVE for elopements.
+Utah is one of our favorite states, so naturally we have a few Utah elopement locations that we absolutely LOVE for adventure weddings.
 So without further ado, the best places to elope in Utah, in our humble opinions.